bingtimren/typescript-validation-study/README.md

 Comment:

 YUP self-claim to be the leaner and more front-end friendly alternative of JOI, and probably there's a truth behind it.
 In terms of [popularity](https://www.npmtrends.com/ajv-vs-joi-vs-yup) JOI is a bit more popular than YUP.
 Yet I found some developer comments their switch from JOI to YUP.

+About type inference:
+- enum works, but needs to define an enum to make it work. `sex: yup.mixed<Sex>().oneOf(Object.values(Sex)).default(Sex.OTHER),`
+- another option without forcing an enum is like [this](./solutions/yup/schemas.ts), however do read the comments in the code. 'optional' and enum does not mix well.
+- inference generally works ok, but when type becomes complex (see Fleet) yup types begin to mix in.

 ### json-schema based